 Don’t forget, you’ll need to register at the office initially.
 Regardless of what activity you’re planning there, make sure to fill in the trip intention form.
 You’ll need to fill in details such as what hikes you plan on doing, what time you plan on starting and finishing, as well as your contact details.
 Just past the office, if you continue on Bungonia Lookdown Road, you’ll be led to the David Reid Car Park.
 It’s the ideal place to leave your car for both the Bungonia Red Track and Bungonia Gorge Circuit.

 There aren’t any public transport options.
-So if you need a car to visit Bungonia National Park, use RentalCars.com.
-It’s a fantastic search engine for finding the cheapest car hire.
-It’s what we use to hire cars in Australia.
+So if you don’t have a car to visit Bungonia National Park, we recommend hiring one.

 If you day trip from Sydney, you’re looking at a total of 4–6 hours of driving.
 So why not make a weekend out of it?
 There’s much to explore at Bungonia National Park.